LynchLab/MAPGD/README.md

 <h5> For windows users </h5>

 After clicking the "Downlaod ZIP" button you will be prompted to save or open the file MAPGD-master.zip.
 Extract this file to the directory of your choice, which should create the new directory "MAPGD-master".
-Open this directory in windows explorer (either by ?) and click on the file "RunMeWin.bat".
-You will then be prompted to enter the name of the file you wish to analyze. . . .
+Open this directory in windows explorer and click on the file "RunMeWin-32.bat" if you have a 32 bit version of windows or the "RunMeWind-64.bat" if you have a 64 bit verions of windows.
+If you don't know what version of windows you have, then just try clicking on both.
+You will be prompted to enter the name of the file you wish to analyze.
+You can type "test\test.pileup" to analyze test data.
+To analyze your own data, just drag and drop the file into MAPGD-master folder, click on the RunMeWin-32.bat or RunMeWin-64.bat and type the filename of the file you would like to analyze.
+Output will be saved to the file output.txt.

 mapgd can also be run from the command prompt, which can be accessed pressing the Windows logo key and r key simultaneously then typing "cmd" into menu which appears.